sezan92/sezan92.github.io/_posts/2023-07-06-RL-course1-w1-blog.md

 ![Screenshot from 2023-03-14 13-15-45](https://user-images.githubusercontent.com/11025093/224891760-ae8e47c8-85ef-44ae-9960-e796ef95a54b.png)

 in the equation , $\frac{1}{n}$  is known for a limited number of steps.
-But what if we do not know how many steps will be taken.
-For example, we will never know in how many moves a game of chess can be won.
-In those cases , we can write $\alpha$ in stead!
+But what if we do not know how many steps will be taken?
+For example, we will never know how many moves a game of chess can be won.
+In those cases, we can write $\alpha$ instead!
 It is a hyperparameter known as step size. it will dictate how quickly our agent can update the action value.

 ![Screenshot from 2023-03-14 13-16-25](https://user-images.githubusercontent.com/11025093/224891839-cee771ec-8256-49bf-84b1-bef8f4a0f8ff.png)